 A pass in the B.Sc. degree with Chemistry as a subject from a recognized University or an equivalent qualification acceptable to the Faculty Board of the Faculty of Science, University of Colombo.
 The selection will be on the basis of M.C.Q.
 Examination and/or an interview.
 Fluency in English both written and spoken and having basic skills in computer usage would be an advantage.

-Course fee for Part A can be paid in two instalments.
-The first instalment of Rs.
-60,000 should be paid at the time of registration and the second instalment of Rs.
-30,000 must be paid within 6 months of commencement of the course.
+Course fee for Part I & Part II can be paid in two installments.
+The first installment should be paid at the time of registration and the second installment must be paid within 6 months of commencement of the course.
 There is a Rs.
 5,000 library deposit which is refundable.

 Please note that fees paid are not refundable and subject to revision from time to time.